platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 - _LATEST_ above may be replaced by any version control string (e.g. 'v0.2').
 - _downloads.platinasystems.com_ above may be replaced with any reachable HTTP server hostname or IP address.
 For example: `upgrade -v v0.2 -s 192.168.101.127` will retrieve the URL http://192.168.101.127/v0.2/platina-mk1-bmc.zip.
 - If the -s option is not specified, the default URL (http://downloads.platinasystems.com/) is used to retrieve the update file.
-- To see a list of software revisions available through http://downloads.platinasystems.com/ execute the GoES command `upgrade -l`
+- To see a list of software revisions available through http://downloads.platinasystems.com/ execute the GOES command `upgrade -l`

 ---